Home / ORPAS Application Guide / ORPAS – University of Ottawa

 arrow_forward

-The curriculum adheres to the standards set by the Council for Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology (CACUP-ASLP).
-Graduates should therefore be able to meet the requirements for registration in professional associations across Canada.
+This program is offered by the Audiology and Speech-Language Pathology program at the Faculty of Health Sciences.
+The curriculum follows the standards established by the Council for Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology (CACUP-ASLP).

 • Promotion and prevention